-FDA regulates chemicals in food packaging that come into contact with food as food additives.
-Food additives are regulated under several mechanisms: Chemicals may be listed in the Code of Federal Regulations (CFR) Title 21, Chapter 1; they may meet FDA's criteria for substances Generally Recognized as Safe (GRAS); or they may be approved through the FCN process (Schaider et al. 2017).
+FDA authorizes the use of food contact substances in packaging that comes into contact with food via several mechanisms: they may be listed in Title 21, Code of Federal Regulations (CFR); they may meet FDA's criteria for substances Generally Recognized as Safe (GRAS); or they may be authorized through the FCN process.
+While FDA regulates the use of chemicals in food packaging, it does not consider all cumulative effects, aggregate effects, and end-of-life impacts, and therefore does not address all potential exposures and adverse impacts associated with the use of PFASs in food packaging.